Tommy Tuberville: Transgender policy

 On March 29, 2024, Tuberville accused the Democratic Party of being a "Satanic cult" in response to a tweet by the New York Post about the banning of religious-themed designs from the White House Easter Egg art contest.
 His comment came at a time of widespread backlash by right-wing to far-right politicians and pundits after Biden publicly acknowledged International Transgender Day of Visibility, which fell on the same date as Easter in 2024.

 In January 2025, Tuberville said that transgender children should "live in fear" of their parents as he believed the parents were turning them trans, which Tuberville called "child abuse" and an "absolute disgrace".
 LGBTQ Nation refuted these claims, saying that "there is no evidence that a person who is not LGBTQ+ can be turned LGBTQ+ by their parents".

 On January 30, 2025, Andy Blalock, president of the Huntsville chapter of the Log Cabin Republicans, said that Tuberville "has always supported fairness and equality in sports, including ensuring that members of the trans community can create and join leagues and teams, just as there are league and team sports designated for biological men and women" and expressed support for Tuberville's efforts to bar transgender women from competing in women's sports.

+On September 23, 2026, Tuberville claimed without evidence that "deranged" transgender people and the furry fandom were tied to recent mass shootings, and that "many" furries (who he said have "a deranged fetish of dressing up like an animal") worked as aircraft pilots and air traffic controllers, while also proposing the reopening of mental institutions and suggesting that those convicted of providing gender-affirming care be incarcerated.
+Former senator Doug Jones called it the strangest Senate floor speech he had ever heard.
+Comedian Jimmy Kimmel satirized the speech on Jimmy Kimmel Live! that evening, saying he could not "think of a more serious made-up problem in this country right now than furries flying airplanes".